mp-se/kegmon2/docs/_sources/configuration.rst.txt

 * **Empty keg weight**: Weight of the empty keg, used to calculate remaining beer volume.
 * **Glass volume**: Standard glass size for estimating remaining pours.
 * **Keg volume**: Standard keg size for validating weight and calculating remaining volume.
-* **Temperature sensor**: Connect a temperature sensor to the specific scale base.
-If not used the first sensor value will be used.
+* **Temperature sensor**: Assign a detected DS18B20 sensor ID to the tap.
+The sensors share a OneWire bus; an unassigned tap falls back to the first sensor value when one is available.

 Taps - Beers
 ************